 Callanish in Vancouver

-Younger adults can also take part in all programs at Callanish in Vancouver, including counseling services, therapeutic yoga, art therapy and more—all available by donation or on a sliding scale.
+Younger adults can also take part in all programs at Callanish in Vancouver, including counseling services, therapeutic yoga, massage therapy, art therapy and more—all available by donation or on a sliding scale.
 Among these, there are sometimes activities organized specifically for younger adults.
 Please contact us and see our calendar for more information.

 It is our goal to connect younger adults with each other and with the resources available to them.
 Our Resource Guide: For Younger Adults Living with Cancer and their Supporters lists additional services, reference materials and support networks—exploring issues from fertility to explaining cancer to children.